GoogleCloudPlatform/cluster-health-scanner/README.md

 CHS already has available Docker images that can be used via installing the default Health Runner Helm chart.
-However, some users may find it useful to the Docker images for CHS themselves.
+However, some users may find it useful to create and use the Docker images for CHS themselves.

 This could be to add custom functionality, extending CHS for their use case, or simply creating their own images that they can pull from their registry.

 Whatever the case, this can be done by using the Dockerfiles found in the [`docker/`](docker/) folder.
-There you will find Docker files for the Health Runner and one for each health check.
+There you will find Dockerfiles for the Health Runner and one for each health check.

 ----